 |Tax paid £000||6,491|

 The effectiveness of Arrow’s sustainability governance framework will be subject to Arrow’s internal assurance processes.
-Periodic reviews of the key elements of Arrow’s sustainability programme will be undertaken by the Group internal audit team and the findings of these audits presented to the audit committee for consideration.
+Periodic reviews of the key elements of Arrow’s sustainability programme will be undertaken by the Group internal audit team and the findings of these audits presented to management for consideration.